Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Daria smiled.
 His last little rant had just made things so much easier.
 “Uncomfortable truths mean a lot more to me than some artificial conception of respect.
 Since we’re clearly at an impasse, I’ll take my leave.”

 Elation rushed through her as she turned around and walked out of Armand’s office.
-It’d have been gratifying to hear him rant on her way out, but she just heard him grumble something about wayward youth.
+It’d have been gratifying to hear him rant on her way out, but he only grumbled something about wayward youth.
 Jolda looked up at Daria as she passed through the front room, her eyes questioning.

 She wouldn’t play their game.